Alias Systems Corporation: History

 Alias Systems Corporation was founded by Stephen Bingham, Nigel McGrath, Susan McKenna, and David Springer in 1983.
 The company was initially funded by a $61,000 grant from the National Research Council, scientific research tax credits, and the founders personal funds.

-In 1984, while sitting in a Detroit restaurant during the SIGGRAPH conference, the founders decided to name the company Alias because its only revenue came from Springer's work on an anti-aliasing program for Silicon Graphics, Inc..
+In 1984, while sitting in a Detroit restaurant during the SIGGRAPH conference, the founders decided to name the company Alias because its only revenue came from Springer's work on an anti-aliasing program for Silicon Graphics, Inc.

-In 1985, at SIGGRAPH the company released Alias 1, which used cardinal splines instead of polygon meshes with straight lines.
+In 1985, at SIGGRAPH, the company released Alias 1, which used cardinal splines instead of polygon meshes with straight lines.

-In 1989, Alias 2 was used to produce The Abyss which won the Academy Award for Best Visual Effects that year.
+In 1989, Alias 2 was used to produce The Abyss which would later win the 1990 Academy Award for Best Visual Effects.